 The interfaces that an IoT device interacts with can also be affected by serious security flaws.
 Web, mobile, backend API, or cloud interfaces offer hackers access to significant information about a device’s software, functions, and data.
 Weak authentication is a significant IoT security vulnerability allows hackers to gain unauthorized access through a device’s interface, while poor encryption or input and output filters put the data the device sends and receives at risk.

 4. Lack of secure update mechanism

 Updates are a key weapon in tackling IoT device security vulnerabilities, as developers use them to eliminate bugs and close off security flaws.
 Without secure update mechanisms however, software and firmware updates can actually put devices at risk.
 Updates can be subject to tampering, either at source or in transit.
 To prevent this and remove a major IoT vulnerability, updates should be digitally signed, delivered over secure channels, and the signature verified before applying.
 In addition, IoT manufacturers should include mechanisms that stop hackers from rolling back updates and users should be informed of any time-urgent security updates.

 5. Use of insecure or outdated components

-Legacy technology that is compromised or can no longer be updated poses an enormous threat to IoT device security.
+OWASP guidelines note that legacy technology that is compromised or can no longer be updated poses an enormous threat to IoT device security.
 Insecure components can effectively build-in flaws and IoT vulnerabilities that hackers can use to gain access across a whole range of unrelated devices.
 A recent example is the speculative execution attacks affecting Intel, ARM, and AMD processors.
 The best defense is to not use legacy technology and replace it as quickly as possible.
 In the case of legacy devices that have not been provisioned with secure identities, manufacturers can build-in security after deployment using specialized PKI services that use a white-box cryptographic solution to securely deliver keys.

 6. Insufficient privacy protection